Band-Maid: 2018–2019: Overseas tours, World Domination, and Conqueror

-2019–present

 The CD singles "Glory" and "Bubble" were released simultaneously in January 2019.
 "Glory" serves as the second ending theme for the second season of the Japanese anime series Yu-Gi-Oh!
 VRAINS, while "Bubble" serves as the theme song for the Japanese drama series Perfect Crime.
 Later in 2019, the band signed a new deal with Revolver Records.
 Under the name Band-Maiko and adopting a maiko image, the band released an EP titled Band-Maiko in April 2019, which adapted several previous Band-Maid songs with traditional Japanese musical instruments and lyrics in the Kyoto dialect.
 In April 2019, the band announced a tour of the United Kingdom, France, Germany, Taiwan, and the United States in partnership with Live Nation Entertainment.

-The band's third full-length album Conqueror was released in December 2019.
-The album featured one song produced by Tony Visconti.
+The band's third full-length album Conqueror was released in December 2019, including the song "The Dragon Cries", produced by Tony Visconti.
 It debuted at no. 9 on Japanese Oricon weekly albums chart and debuted at no. 1 on the Oricon weekly Rock Albums chart.